12 Swoon-worthy Honeymoon Destinations That Won't Break the Bank

 Honeymooners love Belize, a gorgeous slice of Central America that serves up beach paradise with a side of tropical forest.
 Belize City, the nation's largest urban area, is perfect for active couples, who can go kayaking or snorkeling and visit the nearby Mayan sites Xunantunich and Cahal Pech or the jaguar preserve.

-Stay at The Reefs Resort & Club, which has four restaurants and bars, two tennis courts, and complimentary kayaks, paddle boards, and snorkel gear.
-Up the ante with the resort's honeymoon package, which also includes an ocean view room for five nights, a welcome Rum Swizzle, Champagne, and chocolate-covered strawberries upon arrival, a 60-minute couples' massage, and a romantic dinner on the beach.
-With an array of free or affordable activities to do in Bermuda, like walking the Royal Naval Dockyard or visiting the Unfinished Church, couples don't have to feel guilty splurging a little bit on their accommodations.
+Stay at The Reefs Resort & Club, which has three restaurants and bars, two tennis courts, and complimentary kayaks, paddle boards, and snorkel gear.
+Up the ante with the resort's romance package, which includes an ocean view room for four nights, a welcome Rum Swizzle, three gourmet dinners (one on the beach), a 60-minute couples' massage, and champagne and chocolate-covered strawberries upon arrival.

+On the other side of the island, you'll find Rosewood Bermuda, a property with seven restaurants and lounges, and an unbeatable location on the coastline of Castle Harbour.
+With plenty of free or affordable activities to do in Bermuda, like walking the Royal Naval Dockyard or visiting the Unfinished Church, couples don't have to feel guilty splurging a little bit on their accommodations.

-There is no lack of luxury in California's Napa and Sonoma Valley, but you can experience it all on your own terms.
-Kick the celebration off with a little bit of everything – $30 will get you a flight of champagne at Domaine Carneros winery, a French chateau-inspired spot with beautiful formal gardens perfect for photo opportunities.
+There is no lack of luxury in California's Napa and Sonoma Valleys, but you can experience it on your own terms.
+Kick the celebration off with a little bit of everything — $40 will get you a flight of sparkling wine at Domaine Carneros winery, a French chateau-inspired spot with beautiful formal gardens perfect for photo opportunities.

 Head into the village center of Sonoma for a quaint shopping experience at local boutiques, and check out a Spanish-style mission.
 Save a few bucks by bringing your own wine, cheese, and blanket for a romantic moment in the park on the square, or have a fresh, French meal on the rustic outdoor patio at The Girl And The Fig.

-About 20 minutes from the hustle and bustle of the Canadian side of Niagara Falls is a small, quaint town called Niagara-on-the-Lake.
-Nicknamed "The Loveliest Town In Canada," it truly lives up to the hype.
+Just across the U.S.-Canada border and a mere 20 minutes from the hustle and bustle of the Canadian side of Niagara Falls is a small, quaint town called Niagara-on-the-Lake.
+Nicknamed "The Loveliest Town in Canada," it truly lives up to the hype.